How To Add A Link Section To WordPress

 Enter details about your link in this section …

-• Slug: The slug displays in the SEO friendly URL of the link category.
+• Slug: The slug shows up in the web address of the link category.
 Use only lowercase letters and do not include spaces (use hyphens to separate words).

 Categories & Target

-(Add New Link screen – Categories & Target area)
+(Add New Link page – Categories & Target section)

-In the Categories section, select a link category you’ve already created, or click on ’+ Add New Category’ to add a new category.
+In the Categories section, select one of the link categories you have already created, or click on ’+ Add New Category’ to add a new category.

-Next, select a target frame radio button for your link in the Target section.
-This lets you specify where you want your link to open when clicked on by visitors:
+Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
+This lets you specify how you want the link to open when a visitor clicks on it:

-• _blank means that when a visitor clicks on your link, a separate window will open up in their browser to display the content associated with the link.
+• _blank means that when a visitor clicks on the link, a new, separate web browser window will open up to display the content for that link.

 • _none means that when a visitor clicks on your link, they will leave your site and a new site or page will load in your web browser window instead.

-• _top opens the link at the top level of the frame system if you’re using frames.
-If you don’t use frames, or if you don’t know what frames are, then ignore this option.
+• _top opens links at the top level of the frame system if you’re using frames.
+Don’t worry about this option if you don’t use frames, or if you don’t know what frames are.

 Link Relationship XFN